Yumi Matsutoya: Early career; works as Yumi Arai

 On July 5, 1972, Arai released her debut single "Henji wa Iranai".
 It was produced by Hiroshi "Monsieur" Kamayatsu, the former vocalist of The Spiders.
 Released by Toshiba EMI, the label to which she would be affiliated and release all her albums throughout her career, under its Liberty sublabel (with Alfa acting as publishing company), her first single sold only 300 copies.
 (It would later feature in re-recorded form on her debut LP, Hikō-ki Gumo.)

 She recorded her first full album, Hikō-ki Gumo, with the band Caramel Mama, better known as Tin Pan Alley, which consisted of Haruomi Hosono, Shigeru Suzuki, Tateo Hayashi and Masataka Matsutoya, and it was released by Toshiba EMI under its Express sublabel in November 1973; the title track (and lead-off track) was later used as the theme song for the movie The Wind Rises (2013).
 For her next album, MISSLIM, (1974), Masataka Matsutoya, who was the keyboardist of Tin Pan Alley, arranged all of her songs.
 Her third studio album, Cobalt Hour (1975), features her early famous song "Sotsugyō Shashin".
 The same year, it was covered by the chorus group Hi-Fi Set (who also performed on the original song) on their first album with the same name.
 That cover version also succeeded as a single.
 In later years, it was covered by many Japanese artists and became one of Japan's classic pop songs.
-The same year, the male folk duo BanBan recorded her song "Ichigo Hakusho o Mou Ichido" and reached number one on the Oricon chart.
+The same year, the male folk duo BangBang recorded her song "Ichigo Hakusho o Mou Ichido" and reached number one on the Oricon chart.
 Because of the commercial success of other artists, she became famous as a songwriter.